rhysd/NyaoVim/README.md

 On first start up of NyaoVim, it creates `~/.config/nyaovim/nyaovimrc.html` for UI configuration (`%AppData%` instead of `.config` in Windows).
 Yes, you can extend and configure UI components with HTML and CSS!

-### Configure GUI Options
+### Configure Editor Options

 I guess you're now thinking 'Hmm, font is not good and too small...'.
-You can configure some GUI options by properties of [`<neovim-editor>` properties](https://github.com/rhysd/neovim-component#neovim-editor-properties).
+You can configure some editor options by properties of [`<neovim-editor>` properties](https://github.com/rhysd/neovim-component#neovim-editor-properties).
 For example, below configures font face and font size by `font` and `font-size` properties.
 Then set line-height to 1.5 (for example, Atom adopts 1.5 as line-height).

 ```html